 Students may no longer take summer school classes to regain eligibility for fall sports/activities.
+Tiger Time teachers and Study Hall Supervisor will work with students to get them eligible and passing.

 II.
-Attendance: (All Students)
+Attendance:

 Griswold students involved in the activities program are to be in school all day on the day of an activity unless prior arrangements have been made with the principal to be absent.